 Thanks to New Jersey’s contributory negligence law, a dog bite victim may be able to recover compensation even if found partially at fault for the event.
 Some examples of instances in which you might be found contributorily negligent include:

 The specific facts of your situation will determine whether you have a strong case for compensation, will be considered contributorily negligent, or assumed the risk fully so that you have no claim.

-If you aren’t sure whether your situation is the grounds for a dog bite insurance claim, you should speak to an attorney who offers a free consultation and no-win, no-fee legal representation.
+If you aren’t sure whether your situation is the grounds for a dog bite insurance claim, you should speak to a New Jersey attorney who offers a free consultation and no-win, no-fee legal representation.
 This will allow you to go into detail about your circumstances without incurring any costs.

 Dog breeds differ in more than just appearance.
 They were bred for different characteristics and instincts and have different sizes, temperaments, and jaw and skull structures.
 A common question is whether a dog’s breed influences its propensity to bite or the damage its bite can inflict.